Biden administration unveils new rule on nursing home staffing levels

 - Oops!Something went wrong.Please try again later.

 The Biden administration has introduced new regulations intended to increase staffing levels and improve patient care in nursing homes.
-(Getty Images)
+Photo via Getty Images.

 The Biden administration has introduced a controversial set of new regulations intended to increase staffing levels and improve patient care in nursing homes.